 No player has played in more finals than Phil ‘The Power’ Taylor, who appeared in 7 prior to his retirement.
 Similarly he holds the record for number of wins to his name, being victorious in this competition 6 times and only losing once.

 James Wade, Kim Huybrechts, Dave Chisnall, Dimitri Van den Bergh, Josh Rock and Ryan Searle have all managed 9 dart finishes at some point or another during their time playing in the competition, with only Wade and Rock failing to win their matches as a result.

-Perhaps somewhat surprisingly, it’s Dimitri van den Bergh with the highest match-winning one-match average, achieving 114.85 against Ricky Evans in the Group Stage of 2020.
-The highest tournament average was Michael van Gerwen with 105.42 in 2015, he also has second place on that list when he averaged 105.12 in 2017.
+Perhaps somewhat unsurprisingly, it’s Michael van Gerwen with the highest match-winning one-match average, achieving 115.19 against Joe Cullen in the Group Stage of 2021.
+The highest tournament average was also Michael van Gerwen with 105.42 in 2015, he also has second place on that list when he averaged 105.12 in 2017.